[Originally Published 4/6/20; Updated 6/3/22, 3/6/25]

 These are just a few of, but not the only, debtor-friendly provisions that creditors will have to confront under the SBRA.

-As of this writing, the CARES Act is only a couple of weeks old.
-Moreover, the SBRA itself has been in effect for less than two months, so there is very little data or practical experience on how the Courts will interpret and apply its many new provisions.
-With the CARES Act substantially increasing the likely number of debtors that might use Subchapter V, creditors must be especially vigilant throughout the Chapter 11 process and strongly consider engaging experienced bankruptcy counsel to protect their rights and to guide them through this new process.
+When this article was originally written, the CARES Act was only a couple of weeks old and the SBRA itself was in effect for less than two months.
+In the ensuing five years, Debtors and their counsel have made increasing use of Subchapter V and its more debtor-friendly provisions.
+As a result, creditors must be especially vigilant throughout the Chapter 11 and Subchapter V process and strongly consider engaging experienced bankruptcy counsel to protect their rights and to guide them through this constantly-evolving area of bankruptcy law.

-For further information about the CARES Act, the SBRA, and how you might proactively address dealing with customers and vendors that might seek protection under the new laws, contact KMK attorney Samuel C. Wisotzkey via email or call the main office at 414-962-5110.
+For further information about the CARES Act, the SBRA, and how you might proactively address dealing with customers and vendors that might seek protection under the new laws, contact KMK Attorneys Samuel Wisotzkey (swisotzkey@kmksc.com) or Eric von Helms (evonhelms@kmksc.com) or 414-962-5110 for assistance.

 About KMK